AEPD - PS/00219/2019

 |National Case Number/Name:||PS/00219/2019|

 |European Case Law Identifier:||n/a|

 |Original Source:||AEPD (in ES)|

 |Initial Contributor:||Francesc Julve Falcó|

 The Spanish DPA (AEPD) imposed a fine of €60000 (reduced to €36000) on Banco Bilbao Vizcaya Argentaria, SA.
-(BBVA) for processing personal data without the accuracy required according to Article 5(1)(a) GDPR.
+(BBVA) for processing personal data without the accuracy required according to Article 5(1)(d) GDPR.

 English Summary[edit | edit source]

 BBVA sent the claimant's personal data to a collection agency.
 The claimant had no relationship with the debt, as he was no longer the administrator of the company for which the bank was claiming the debt.
 Even so, the claimant was receiving mail and calls from the company hired by BBVA to claim the debt.

 BBVA failed to verify the accuracy of the data relating to the claimant and the debt incurred by the debtor company, and therefore the claimant could not request the deletion of his personal data held by BBVA.